Lee University

 Additional Information

 For students with allergies, please ask for a dining manager or chef.
-They will take the necessary steps to review ingredients, reduce the risk of cross-contact and provide you with a safe food option.
+They will take the necessary steps to review ingredients, reduce the risk of cross-contact and provide you with an appropriate food option.

 4. We have procedures in place to lower the risk of cross-contact in self-serve areas.